Hwasong-12A

 The Hwasong-12A is presumed to be the official designation of a North Korean single-stage, liquid-fueled, hypersonic ballistic missile.
-Unofficially known in South Korea as Hypersonic Missile Type 2, Hwasong-12A was revealed in October 2021.
+Unofficially known in South Korea as Hypersonic Missile Type 2, Hwasong-12A was revealed in October 2021, during a military exhibition.
 First test-fire of the missile occurred on 5 January 2022.

 Description

 The missile is believed to be a Hwasong-12-based medium-range or intermediate-range ballistic missile, with an estimated length of about 14.5 m.
 However, after the missile's public debut, South Korean researchers initially assessed the missile to be an anti-aircraft missile with maneuverable reentry vehicle (MaRV) payload.
 Its assumed range is over 2000 km.

 The shape of the reentry vehicle (RV) is totally different from Hwasong-8, this having a conical shaped RV.
 It suggests that North Korea is trying to develop two different types of hypersonic missiles.
 The MaRV is mounted on a shortened Hwasong-12 booster.
 From this point of view, American researcher Jeffrey Lewis assessed that conical shape of this missile's warhead seems to be a maneuvering reentry vehicle that has high maneuverability.
 Also he claimed that framing this missile into 'hypersonic' may mislead to focus speed of this missile.
 Technically speaking, the missile can be classed as hypersonic, as it exceeds Mach 5 in speed, stays within the atmosphere during the entire flight, and is able to conduct at least one maneuver that deviates from the initial flight direction.
 However, the shape and relatively modest turning maneuvers demonstrated are more consistent with an MaRV than a boost-glide vehicle (BGV) like the Hwasong-8's RV; although comparatively less maneuverable, an MaRV is a simpler design.

+Similar to Hwasong-8, North Korean state media also claimed Hwasong-12A to use fuel ampoulization.
+However, in its first launch, no canister was shown in images released by North Korean state media, suggesting that it is akin to the Soviet and Russian practice of preloading propellants to submarine-launched ballistic missiles and sealed it before installing onto the launcher.